-All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on a blue school safeguarding incident/concern form/ and passed without delay into the hand of the DSL.
+All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on a blue Note of Concern and passed without delay into the hand of the DSL or DDSL.

 Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes.

-Incident/Welfare concern forms are kept in locked filing cabinets in the HT office.
+Completed Notes of Concern forms are kept in locked filing cabinets in the HT office.

-Records will be completed as soon as possible after the incident/event, using the child's words, and will be signed and dated by the member of staff.
-Child protection records will record facts and not personal opinions.
-A body map will be completed if visible injuries have been observed.
+Records will be completed as soon as possible after the incident/event, using the child's words (where possible), and will be signed and dated by the member of staff.